abrorxonobidov/regulation_v2/README.md

-# regulation_v2
+# regulation.gov.uz
-comment part
+Comment part

-This is test project
-Ii you need to test reactjs features, this repo will help you Just clone repo and enjoy
+If you need to test reactjs features, this repo will help you Just clone repo and enjoy